camd67/number-server/README.md

 Clients can be started via `./runClient.sh`
 - `user` param runs the client with "user" input.
 That is it expects inputs to come in via stdin.
+- `infinite` param runs the client and generates infinite random numbers to feed to the server
+- `count <x>` increments upwards starting at `x`

 All building is done via maven and is auto-compiled on every run.
 If you'd prefer not to do this set the environment variable `SKIP_COMPILE` to any non-blank value.